RichardSichengZhao/R-EpiNetPerco/README.md

 The package is developed under R version 4.2.2

 Developing, optimizing and testing in progress now!
+A realted paper for systematic interperation of theoritical background, methods and modifications will be submitted for review soon.
 Looking forward to comments, issues, bug reports, using opinions and discussions from all users.
 Please contact with primary developer (Richard Zhao, Ph.D. candidate, Dept. Math & Stat, Queen's University, Kingston, ON, Canada) by email 20sz11@queensu.ca

-##
+## Main.
+R
+Including basic functions for data sorting & formatting, PGFs & modeling parameter functions and all functions for percolation methods.
+Data sorting &